-Last month, we identified some of the biochemistry associated with weight management.

-This month, we add fat hormones to that list.
-Next month, we will be adding muscles associated with weight loss.
-We use layers of frequencies to outline how layers of redundant frequencies create a physical map of why a person may gain weight.
-Basically, it's just the magic of frequency layers to reveal our intrinsic mathematical constitution.
+Last month we identified some of the biochemistry associated with weight management.
+This month we add fat hormones to that list.
+Next month we will be adding muscles associated with weight loss.
+We will be using layers of frequency to outline how layers of redundant frequencies can be used to create a physical map of why a person may gain weight.
+Basically it's just the magic of frequency layers to reveal our intrinsic mathematical constitution.

-Musical octaves are the doubling or halving layers of mechanical vibration.
-For instance, the musical note of "A" is recognized as 440 hertz (cycles per second of mechanical vibration).
+Musical octaves are built on the idea of doubling or halving layers of mechanical vibration.
+For instance the musical note of "A" is recognized as 440 hertz (cycles per second of mechanical vibration).
 A tuning fork vibrating at 440 cycles per second will create the musical note of "A." Half of that rate, 220 cycles per second of vibration, will create the note of "A" but at one octave lower.

-Likewise, 110 cycles per second will produce a musical note of "A" at yet a lower layer.
+Likewise 110 cycles per second will create a musical note of "A" at yet a lower layer.
 We live in a world of musical layers of octaves.
-Our body is built on these mechanical layers and responds to different octaves of frequencies, as color, sound, brain waves, nerve impulses, etc.
+Our body is built on these mechanical layers and respond to different octaves of frequencies as color, sound, brain waves, nerve impulses etc...

 Our body operates within several layers of frequencies.
-Each system within the body produces a range of them and responds optimally to its precise octave and then favorably to the associated frequency of stress.
-For instance, frequencies for the eye are 60-90 cycles per second.
-Therefore, frequencies used for eye repair should be found within that range with lesser supporting frequencies at multiples of the original frequency.
-Using this supposition, let's evaluate a few fatburning hormones having frequencies akin to other body systems that may cause interference.
+Each body system can be measured as a range of them.
+Each system responds optimally to its own precise octave and then favorably to the associated frequency in stress.
+For instance, frequencies for the eye are reported to be 60-90 cycles per second, therefore frequencies used for eye repair should be found within that range with lessor supporting frequencies at multiples of the original frequency.
+Using this supposition, let's evaluate a few fat burning hormones which have frequencies akin to other body systems that may cause interference.

 Layers of frequencies can be interpreted as layers of sound.
 Listed here are some fat hormones associated with weight issues.
-We hope you will be able to recognize system associations that can help identify your health issues.
-All these biochemicals have frequency equivalents.
-They are also in the weight management database for comparisons using your vocal frequencies.
+We hope you will be able to recognize system associations that can help identify your own issues.
+All of these biochemicals have frequency equivalents and are included in the weight management database available for comparisons using your own vocal frequencies.
+Link: https://tinyurl.com/45rsav4f

-1. Adiponectin - BioAcoustically Speaking, if this is low, you will likely experience eye focus and bladder issues.
+1. Adiponectin - BioAcoustically Speaking if this is low you will likely experience eye focus and bladder issues.

-- · Increases the breakdown of fatty acids.

-- \cdot Enhances insulin sensitivity.

-- \cdot Higher levels are associated with lower body fat.

-• BioAcoustically Speaking, adiponectin is one of the majorly distorted frequencies caused by Spike proteins.
+- Increases the breakdown of fatty acids. - Enhances insulin sensitivity. - Higher levels are associated with lower body fat. - BioAcoustically Speaking, adiponectin is one of the majorly distorted frequencies caused by Spike proteins

-2. Glucagon - BioAcoustically Speaking, when this is lacking, you may experience TMJ issues.
+2. Glucagon - BioAcoustically Speaking when this is low you may experience TMJ issues.

-\cdot Stimulates the liver to break down glycogen into glucose.
+• Stimulates the liver to break down glycogen into glucose.

-\cdot Promotes fat breakdown (lipolysis) when glucose levels are low.
+• Promotes fat breakdown (lipolysis) when glucose levels are low.

-3. Epinephrine (Adrenaline) -

-BioAcoustically Speaking, if it is not balanced, you may experience thyroid issues.
+3. Epinephrine (Adrenaline) - BioAcoustically Speaking if this is unbalanced you may experience thyroid issues.

-\cdot Activates fat breakdown by stimulating lipolysis.

-\cdot Increases energy output during stress or exercise.
+- Activates fat breakdown by stimulating lipolysis. - Increases energy expenditure during stress or exercise.

-4. Norepinephrine - BioAcoustically Speaking,

-when it is low, kidney energy may be unbalanced combined with B6 being low.
+4. Norepinephrine - BioAcoustically Speaking when this is low, kidney energy may be unbalanced combined with B6 being low.

-\cdot It works alongside epinephrine to trigger fat breakdown.

-\cdot Released during exercise and fasting.
+- Works alongside epinephrine to trigger fat breakdown. - Released during exercise and fasting.

-5. Thyroid Hormones, T3 and T4 -

-BioAcoustically Speaking, when these are low, fatigue may be high, and use of iron low, with pain in the neck region.
+5. Thyroid Hormones (T3 and T4) - BioAcoustically Speaking when these are low, fatigue may be high, use of iron low with pain in neck region.

-\cdot Regulate metabolism and energy use.

-· Help mobilize stored fats for energy.
+- Regulate metabolism and energy use. - Help mobilize stored fats for energy.

-6. Testosterone - BioAcoustically Speaking, when this is low, you may experience muscle weakness, finger pain, and a lack of visual focus.
+6. Testosterone - BioAcoustically Speaking when this is low, you may experience feelings of muscle weakness, finger pain and a lack of visual focus.

-· Supports muscle growth, which increases resting metabolic rate.

-· Promotes fat loss, particularly abdominal fat.
+- Supports muscle growth, which increases resting metabolic rate. - Promotes fat loss, particularly abdominal fat.

-7. Growth Hormone (GH) -

-BioAcoustically Speaking, when it is lacking, stomach muscle tone is weak, accompanied by muscle soreness.
+7. Growth Hormone (GH) - BioAcoustically Speaking when this is lacking stomach muscle tone is lacking accompanied with muscle soreness.

-· Stimulates the breakdown of fat.

-\cdot Increases during sleep, fasting, and intense exercise.
+- Stimulates fat breakdown. - Increases during sleep, fasting, and intense exercise.